2024 Best Health Professions Schools in Pennsylvania

 Health Professions is of the hottest degree programs in the United States, coming in as the #2 most popular major in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 For its 2024 ranking, College Factual looked at 84 schools in Pennsylvania to determine which ones were the best for health professions students pursuing a degree.
-Combined, these schools handed out 38,682 degrees in health professions to qualified students.
+When you put them all together, these colleges and universities awarded 38,528 degrees in health professions during the 2021-2022 academic year.

 The health professions program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Health Professions rankings.
 For our Best Overall Health Professions School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.